 In addition to the criminal consequences and potential jail or prison time that you face for a conviction on a drug offense, there are many collateral consequences that can haunt you for years to come.
 These include:

 - You may be barred from applying for student loans.

 - Finding employment may become very difficult.

 - You will have a criminal record that will show up on background checks.

 Free Attorney Consultation

 If you have been charged with possession of or trafficking in controlled substances such as marijuana, cocaine, meth or illegal prescription drugs, you need an experienced criminal defense lawyer at your side.
-Contact me, Houston criminal defense lawyer R. Todd Bennett, at 713-489-7763 for a free initial consultation about your case.
+Contact me, Houston criminal defense lawyer R. Todd Bennett, at 713-489-7763 or by email for a free initial consultation about your case.